Open Access is based on two principles:

 - Legal re-use without financial, legal or technical barriers.

 - Retention of exploitation rights by the author.

 The background to the initiative is that publicly funded research should be accessible free of charge.

-- According to studies, articles published in open access are read and cited more frequently than articles published in closed-access journals.
+According to studies, articles published in open access journals are read and cited more frequently than articles published in closed-access journals.
 In addition, research results are sometimes published more quickly.

 More and more third-party funders are demanding that funded results be published in open access.
 Thus, open access is well on its way to becoming a norm for scholarly publishing.